Blog

 Prolonged mouth breathing can contribute to a child's jaw shape and increase the risk of an overbite.
 This formation leads to more mouth breathing.

 Identifying the underlying cause of mouth breathing in children is essential to address potential health issues and promote proper breathing habits.
-By addressing mouth breathing and promoting nasal breathing, individuals can get better quality sleep and reduce the danger of sleep apnea and other sleep-related issues.
+By addressing mouth breathing and promoting nasal breathing, individuals can get better quality sleep and reduce the risk of sleep apnea and other sleep-related issues.

 If you suspect your child is a mouth breather, consult a healthcare professional for a proper diagnosis and appropriate treatment.